ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ```

 2. Type your password and hit enter.
 Note, when typing the password the cursor will not move and nothing is printed to the screen.
-3. Follow the Duo multifactor authenication instructions printed to the screen.
+3. UCR users can use the Duo multifactor authenication method, where one want to follow the instructions printed to the screen.
+Note, Duo will be bypassed if ssh key based login is enabled.
+As external users do not have access to UCR's Duo system, they can only log in via the ssh key method.
+How to enable ssh keys is described [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/).

 + If the login is performed via a GUI application such a MobaXterm (see below), then one can provide the same login information given under the above ssh commad in dedicated fields as follows:

     + Host name: `cluster.hpcc.ucr.edu`
     + User name: ...
     + Password: ...

-+ Note, Duo will be bypassed if ssh key based login is enabled.
-As external users do not have access to UCR's Duo system, they can only log in via the ssh key method.
-How to enable ssh keys is described [here](https://hpcc.ucr.edu/manuals/hpc_cluster/sshkeys/).

 + Various terminal applications are available for all major operating systems, such as:
     + macOS: built-in macOS [Terminal](https://support.apple.com/guide/terminal/welcome/mac) or [iTerm2](https://iterm2.com/).